SPhillips1337/AIChatbot/Plan.md

-# PHPaibot Development Plan (Updated)
+# AURA.ai Development Plan (Updated)

 ## Purpose of this update
-This update captures the recent implementation work for structured facts, embedding-backed confirmation, inline profile UI, and telemetry so we can pick up development later with a clear roadmap and status.
+This update captures the recent production hardening work including relationship tracking, error handling improvements, rate limiting, and chat logic refinements so we can pick up development later with a clear roadmap and status.

 ## Recent accomplishments
 - Added `webhook-api/fact_definitions.js` with a curated list of structured facts, priorities, templates, and example values.